Cholee has a Bachelor's degree in Criminal Justice and has volunteered her time in juvenile group homes.

 As parents, it's our responsibility to teach our children what we expect of them.
 By creating rules, the knowledge of what we expect from our children along with society norms will be clear to them.
 Children are less likely to disobey and start problem behaviors when they know the rules and have consistent repercussions when the rules are broken.
 Parents who know their children's friends, are involved in their school work, and extracurricular activities are more likely to have children who follow the rules and are less likely to act out.
 Children are less likely to act out when they know what is expected of them.

 Encourage your children to get involved in the community whether it be through community sports, or volunteer work such as community service.
 Children invested in the community are less likely to damage property, burglarize houses, or steal.

 As neighbors and members of the community it is our job to fight for the troubled youth.
 Creating drop in centers and community involvement for children is a great way to fight the desire to start problem behaviors.
 With such places as drop in centers, children have a place to go after school.
 It allows them to hang out with friends and others in the community in a positive and healthy environment.
 They can get their school work done and participate in a variety of sports, crafts, and games.
 There is something for everyone and with role models abound there is someone to support and uplift them as well.
 When children are allowed to explore and find their passions, they are more likely to engage in these activities rather than destructive behaviors.

-For those children who don't have positive parent involvement, we can provide positive role models and look after children who are more likely prone to problem behaviors.
+For those children who don't have positive parent involvement, we can provide positive role models and look after children who are more likely to exhibit problem behaviors.
 It may not be our responsibility to take care of these children, but these children are our future and we should be happy to provide them with the things they need to succeed and to create for themselves a better future.